decentraland/adr/content/ADR-116-fast-bootstrapping.md

 1. Reduce the Catalyst downtime from ~30 min to less than 5 min.
 2. Reduce the network traffic of 1 GB per node to something way smaller.
 3. Process an active entity only once.
-4. Don't generate a big snapshot file making an expensive db query call scanning a huge db table and making high i/o tasks writing the file each time a Catalyst is restarted.
+4. Don't generate a big snapshot file making an expensive db query call that scans the huge db table and avoids making high I/O tasks writing the file each time a Catalyst is restarted.

 # Competition (alternatives)